hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Several algorithms, including the hashgraph consensus algorithm and the tipset algorithm, require events to be part of a "generation".
 We use what is known as "local generation".
 Each node, when it starts, assigns "1" as the generation of the first event it encounters per event creator.
-So the first event from Alice is generation 1, as is the first event from Bob, but the second event from Alice is in generation 2.
-This resets each time the consensus module is restarted (node restart, upgrade, reconnect, etc.).
 The absolute numbers for the generations are not important, but their relative values are critical.
-Generations always increase by 1.
+The next generation will be the max generation of all parents, plus 1.
+So if Alice builds an event with parents `a4` and `b7`, the new event will be `a8`.
 Different nodes may assign different generations to the same events.
 The generation will be part of the event metadata, **not** part of `EventCore` (that is, it is not in the part of the event that is gossiped).

 Event Intake is responsible for assigning generations to events.

-#### Fork Detection
+#### Branch Detection

-The Event Intake module inspects events to determine whether any given event creator is "forking" the hashgraph.
-A "fork" happens when two or more different events from the same creator have the same "self-event" parent.
-Any node that forks (known affectionately as a "Dirty Rotten Forker") will be reported to the Sheriff.
-Forking is a sign of either a dishonest node, or a seriously broken node.
+The Event Intake module inspects events to determine whether any given event creator is "branching" the hashgraph.
+A "branch" happens when two or more different events from the same creator have the same "self-event" parent.
+Any node that branches (known affectionately as a "Dirty Rotten Brancher") will be reported to the Sheriff.
+Branching is a sign of either a dishonest node, or a seriously broken node.
 In either case, it may be subject to "shunning", and will be reported to the Execution layer for further observation and, if required, action (such as canceling rewards for stakers to that node).